Buck Sexton

 James Buckman Sexton (born December 28, 1981), known professionally as Buck Sexton, is an American radio and television talk show host, author, and conservative political commentator.
-He is the co-host of The Clay Travis and Buck Sexton Show, a nationally syndicated talk radio show he presents with Clay Travis, and the host of Hold the Line, a weeknight program on The First TV.
+He is the co-host of The Clay Travis and Buck Sexton Show, a nationally syndicated talk radio show he presents with Clay Travis, and the host of The Buck Sexton Show podcast, as well.

 Early life

-Sexton was born in Manhattan, New York, on December 28, 1981, to Jane Buckman Hickey and Mason Speed Sexton, a Wall Street financier.
+Sexton was born in Manhattan, New York City, on December 28, 1981, to Jane Buckman Hickey and Mason Speed Sexton, a Wall Street financier.
 Buck attended Saint David's School and graduated from Regis High School, before earning a bachelor's degree in political science from Amherst College.

 Central Intelligence Agency

 Sexton is a former Central Intelligence Agency officer, first joining as an analyst in 2005.
 His assignments included the Al Qaeda-focused Counterterrorism Center (CTC) and the Office of Iraqi Analysis.
 His agency concentrated on threats from Al Qaeda and affiliated jihadist networks in the post-9/11 era.
 Sexton's analytical duties supported counterterrorism operations, including evaluations of terrorist tactics, recruitment patterns, and operational threats derived from intelligence reporting.

 In 2006, Sexton transferred to the Office of Iraq Analysis, where he contributed to assessments of post-invasion security dynamics, insurgent activities, and stability challenges in Iraq.
 His responsibilities encompassed reviewing debriefings from sources in theater, synthesizing data on terrorist networks exploiting the power vacuum, and informing policy-level threat reporting amid the surge of al-Qaeda in Iraq and Shia militia violence.

 Sexton completed multiple tours of duty as an intelligence officer in Iraq and Afghanistan, conducting field-based threat assessments in combat zones.
 These deployments involved real-time analysis of high-risk environments, such as monitoring foreign fighter inflows and IED campaigns, providing grounded insights into the causal mechanisms of asymmetric warfare that contrasted with domestic analytic assumptions often shaped by incomplete or politicized inputs.